 2. Micro-chipped (ISO) International Microchip - INCLUDES LIFETIME REGISTRATION

 5. HCM are completed by Woodfield DACVIM (Cardiology) - HCM - Hypertrophic cardiomyopathy is the most commonly diagnosed cardiac disease in cats.
 Feline Hypertrophic Cardiomyopathy (HCM) is a condition that causes the muscular walls of a cat's heart to thicken, decreasing the heart's efficiency and sometimes creating symptoms in other parts of the body.- https://icatcare.org/advice/hypertrophic-cardiomyopathy-hcm-and-testing/

 SINCE BENGALS WERE CREATED BY BREEDING AN ALC (ASIAN LEOPARD CAT) TO A DOMESTIC CAT - IT IS VERY IMPORTANT TO TEST YOUR BENGALS FOR ALL CAT INHERITABLE DISEASES.

 8. Retinal Dystrophy (rdAc ) - an inherited late-onset blindness condition has been identified and is characterized by progressive degeneration of the photoreceptors (rods and cones) in the retina.
 This disease has been designated "rdAc

 9. Autoimmune Lymphoproliferative Syndrome - Autoimmune lymphoproliferative syndrome (abbr.
 ALPS) is a lymphoproliferative disorder (LPD) distinguished by massive enlargement of lymphatic nodes and spleen caused by the accumulation of lymphocytes.
 The disease is caused by irregular lymphocyte apoptosis.

-What type of food does your Exotic Legends Bengal eat?
+What type of food/water does your Exotic Legends Bengal eat?

 How are Exotic Legends Bengals with young kids and young adults?